Functional Family Therapy (Western Kansas)

 The FFT model focuses on enhancing protective factors within the family and community, and reducing risk factors, including the risk of premature treatment termination, substance use, delinquent behaviors, peer influence, school behavior problems, and antisocial cognitions.
 The model has distinct phases that the therapist follows, with specific interventions in each phase.

 Efforts are made to make FFT affordable for all families.
 Funding for FFT is made possible by Kansas Department of Correction Juvenile Service Functional Family Therapy Expansion funds and insurance payments.
 Most major insurances are accepted including Medicaid.

 - Engaging the family in treatment and motivating family members to work toward a common goal

 - Matching intervention to the specific family and their relationships

-- Helping the family use the changes in other settings like school, work and with extended family
+- Helping the family transfer their new skills and changes into other settings like school, work, and with extended family.

 Frequency and Duration

 The family therapy model usually lasts 12-15 sessions over a three-month period.
 Services are tailored to fit the family; therefore length of treatment and duration may vary.
 Client services can be provided at the family’s home, in the school, or the community, if needed.
 Location generally depends on the client’s ability to get to our office, scheduling, safety, and insurance.

 For more information on Functional Family Therapy visit fftllc.com.